-Built on the bottom-fixed offshore wind experience with a few technology specific adjustments
+Built on the fixed-bottom offshore wind experience with technology specific adjustments

-- Scope divided between four contract lots: [1]. foundations, [2].
-WTGs, [3]. offshore services, [4]. export system - With pricing based on fixed lump sum contracts
+- Scope can be divided between other contract lots: [1]. foundations, [2].
+WTGs, [3]. offshore services, [4]. export system - With pricing based on lump sum contracts

-Risk allocation and interface are key
+Risk allocation and interfaces are key